 How important is local or British sourcing to you and why?

 I love the ceramic factories in Britain.
 The operatives are so skilful and they keep you grounded.
 They are great fun to be around but deadly serious about what they do.
-My Dad was a carpenter and I think growing up with craftspeople has always been an inspiring environment for me to be in.
+My Dad was a carpenter and I think growing up with craftspeople has always been an inspiring environment.
 Making beautiful things out of very little is quite magical to me.
-Stoke on Trent has seen so much sadness over the last 20 years but hopefully there are little pockets of creativity popping up and breathing new life into quite a forgotten place.
+Stoke on Trent has seen so much sadness over the last 20 years.
+Hopefully there are little pockets of creativity popping up and breathing new life into quite a forgotten place.

 Where is your favourite place in Britain to getaway to?